 Saffron: if saffron is not available, increase the turmeric to 1 ½ teaspoons, and add ½ teaspoon of cinnamon.

-Pomegranate molasses: pomegranate juice can be used as a substitute for pomegranate molasses, but it must be cooked first.
+Substitute pomegranate juice for pomegranate molasses.
 To do this, reduce 3 cups of pomegranate juice by 75%, or until you are left with ¾ cup.
 This will take approximately 2-3 hours on a low simmer.
-Pomegranate syrup is not a good substitute, as it is cooked with added sugars and is often reserved for desserts.

 Variations of Fesenjoon